 Applicability Applicable?
 Yes/No comment This methodology applies to project activities that include retrofitting, rehabilitation (or refurbishment), replacement or capacity addition of an existing power plant or construction and operation of a Greenfield power plant.
 Yes The project is to install a new hydro power plant and hence comply with the above applicability criterion.
 This methodology is applicable to grid-connected renewable energy power generation project activities that: (a) Install a Greenfield power plant; (b) Involve a capacity addition to (an) existing plant(s); (c) Involve a retrofit of (an) existing operating plants/units; (d) Involve a rehabilitation of (an) existing plant(s)/unit(s); or (e) Involve a replacement of (an) existing plant(s)/unit(s).
 Yes The project is to install a Greenfield hydro power plant and power generation will be imported to grid.

-The methodology is applicable under the following conditions: (a) The project activity may include renewable energy power plant/unit of one of the following types: hydro power plant/unit with or without reservoir, wind power plant/unit, geothermal power plant/unit, solar power plant/unit, wave power plant/unit or tidal power plant/unit; (b) In the case of capacity additions, Yes a) The project result in a new reservoir and the power density of 199.97 W/m is greater than the requirement of 4 W/m. b) As a Greenfield hydro plant, the project does not include capacity additions, retrofits, rehabilitations or replacements.
-Thus, The project matches with the above applicability criterion.
+follo (a) methodology is applicable under the owing conditions: The project activity may include renewable energy power plant/unit of one of the following types: hydro power plant/unit with or without reservoir, wind power plant/unit, geothermal power plant/unit, solar power plant/unit, wave power plant/unit or tidal power plant/unit; In the case of capacity additions, retrofits, rehabilitations or replacements (except for wind, solar, wave or tidal power capacity addition projects the existing plant/unit started commercial operation prior to the start of a minimum historical reference period of five years, used for the calculation of baseline emissions and defined in the baseline emission section, and no capacity expansion, retrofit, or rehabilitation of the plant/unit has been undertaken between the Yes a) b) The project result in a new reservoir and the power density of 9.64 W/m2 is greater than the requirement of 4 W/m2.
+As a Greenfield hydro plant, the project does not include capacity additions, retrofits, rehabilitations or replacements.
+Thus, The project matches with the above applicability criterion. start of this minimum historical reference period and the implementation of the project activity.